FAQs

 We cannot guarantee that the local ID assigned to us by your university is unique across all instances.
 However, for some functions, it is essential that each Sciebo ID is assigned only once.
 This also allows us to see, based on the Sciebo ID (except for guests), which university users are registered at.
 This uniqueness is also helpful when sharing data.

 There are several, mostly technical, reasons for this.
 The Sciebo web server only has read access to the central user database.
-And the developers, both ownCloud
+And the developers, both ownCloud (back

-(back then) and Nextcloud (now), don’t offer a suitable account management system.
+then) and Nextcloud (now), don’t offer a suitable account management system.
 So, colleagues developed the account management system mySciebo

 their own.
 Unfortunately, it can’t be directly integrated into the system.
-However, we’re trying to make account management more visible and have already integrated
+However, we’re trying to make account management more visible and have already integrated it

-it into the regular user menu under the mysciebo item.
+into the regular user menu under the mysciebo item.

 mySciebo portal.
-In your browser, go to www.sciebo.de or hochschulcloud.nrw and then click on My.Sciebo
+Switch to www.sciebo.de or hochschulcloud.nrw

-in the top bar.
-On the page that appears, please select your university and confirm your selection with Select.
-In the subsequent window, please enter your
+in your browser and then click on My.Sciebo in the top bar.
+On the page that appears, select your higher education institution and confirm your choice with Select.

-central university ID and the corresponding password.
-Your permissions will be checked in the background.
-If everything is in order, you can renew your account
+In the subsequent mask, enter your central university ID along with the associated password.
+Your entitlements will be checked in the background.
+If everything is

-using the account functions.
+in order, you can extend your account using the account functions.

 If your account name has changed (for example, because you have switched to another university and received a new ID), you must re-register.
-Unfortunately, you
+Unfortunately, you can no

-can no longer use your old account.
+longer use your old account.
 You can manually transfer your data from the old to the new account if needed.

 Since migrating to Nextcloud, this can be easily achieved by transferring folders and files to the new account via the web interface.
-Information on this can be

-found here: Transfer of ownership
+Information on this can be found here: Transfer of ownership

 As long as your ID has not changed, you only need to extend your sciebo-account in mySciebo to update your data.